Recently I overheard someone say, ‘I’m not sure it’s legal’, as to whether they could eat a food on their diet.

 If anyone suggests that certain foods are illegal or not allowed, I hope that you have the inner resolve and knowing not to be taken in by their convictions.
 Or, alternatively, seek the support of someone who can help you take a more intuitive and joyful approach to eating.

-I’d love to know if you’ve been sucked in by someone’s diet promises or have followed a diet with such strict diet rules that you thought the food police were out to get you.
+I’d love to know if you’ve been sucked in by someone’s diet promises.
+Or whether you’ve followed a diet with such strict rules that you thought the food police were out to get you.